Leaders in Online and Professional Continuing Education

 Format and Schedule

 This is a four week course consisting of about five hours of weekly coursework made up of readings, asynchronous activities, and a weekly one hour live class meeting via Zoom.
 There will be a total of five live sessions, one welcome and course overview and then one for each of the four weekly modules.
-The class will open for access on Monday, June 24, 2024.
-Exact dates and times for live sessions will be shared soon.

 The Role of Innovator: Managing an Adaptive Agile Organization